ubaldot/defrecs/README.md

    tasks called by ISR:s which are defined in `interrupts_to_tasks.c`.
 Deferring tasks wake up sporadically, i.e. upon Interrupt-Service-Routine (ISR) call, so they are not periodic.
-3. ISR shall always be deferred to tasks.
+3. ISR:s shall always be deferred to tasks.
 4. A component should be scheduled only in one periodic task.
 Avoid calling the same component from different periodic task.
 However, an already scheduled components can be called by